 - £51.75 per unit/component (priority review of marking)

 - £14.35 additional fee if you request a copy of the reviewed paper.

-If the overall subject grade changes, we don’t charge for it (or any of its units if it's modular).
+If the overall subject grade changes, we don't charge for it – or any of the units, if it's modular.

-If the overall subject award grade stays the same (or the student doesn’t aggregate) and the qualification is modular:
+If the overall subject award grade stays the same – or the student doesn't aggregate (process of combining the marks or other units of credit awarded through an assessment scheme) – and the qualification is modular:

-- if two units are reviewed and one unit grade changes and the other doesn't, we'll still charge for the unit where the grade does not change.
+- if two units are reviewed, and only one unit grade changes, we'll still charge for the unit where the grade didn't change.

 Requests for papers with multiple booklets

 Where question papers are split into multiple components with individual answer booklets (for example GCSE History and Religious Studies, A-level Physics and AS and A-level Further Maths), remember to select all of the components for that paper which you wish to be reviewed.

 We charge a single fee per request for each paper.
 If you select both components for that paper, you’ll only be charged once.
 However, if you request a review of marking for individual components at different times, you’ll be charged for each request.

 You can only request a review of marking once for a paper.